samtools/hts-specs/refget.md

 Refget enables access to reference sequences using an identifier derived from the sequence itself.

-Refget uses a hash algorithm (by default `MD5`) to generate a checksum identifier, which is digest of the underlying sequence.
+Refget uses a hash algorithm (by default `MD5`) to generate a checksum identifier, which is a digest of the underlying sequence.
 This removes the need for a single accessioning authority to identify a reference sequence and improves the provenance of sequence used in analysis.
 In addition refget defines a simple scheme to retrieve reference sequence via this checksum identifier.

 Refget is intended to be used in any scenario where full or partial access to reference sequence is required e.g. the CRAM file format or a genome browser.